 While the card is inserted, your computer may not enter the Hibernate power management mode.
-It may enter Stand by mode.
-It is recommended that you remove the card when your computer enters Hibernate mode by pressing $\langle Fn \rangle + \langle F12 \rangle$ , and if it is set to enter Hibernate automatically while using a battery as the source of power.
+It may enter Standby mode.
+It is recommended that you remove the card before you manually enter Hibernate mode, or when your computer is set to enter Hibernate automatically while using a battery as the source of power.